Coronavirus Travel Tips: Cancellations, Ticket Changes, & Precautions Explained

 At this point, we’re all beginning to get pretty tired of hearing about this coronavirus.
-It feels like every day, we come across a new headline that makes us think “Oh, no!” or you know, some variation of that.
+It feels like every day we come across a new headline that makes us think “Oh, no!” or “These are the end times!” or, you know, something between those extremes.
 It’s not fun.
-And, there are some realities settling in now that many of us have to deal with — like possibly canceling upcoming travel plans or skipping that concert you’ve been looking forward to.
+And there are some tough realities settling in now that many of us have to deal with — like possibly canceling upcoming travel plans or skipping that concert/film festival/tech symposium you’ve been looking forward to (SXSW is on the fence about cancellation, despite key vendors and presenters pulling out).

-If you happen to have upcoming travel plans, dealing with this thing is a real concern and we’re not even talking about your health!
-The coronavirus is ready to throw a monkey wrench into your spring and summer plans: Event cancellations, delayed flights, travel advisories are all in full effect right now.
-And, if you’re not careful, it could wind up costing you some serious money and maybe even your health.
+If you happen to have upcoming travel plans, dealing with this situation is a real concern and we’re not even talking about your health.
+The coronavirus is ready to throw a monkey wrench into your spring and summer plans from a logistical POV: cancellations, delayed flights, and travel advisories are all in full effect right now.
+If you’re not careful, it could wind up costing you some serious money (and then there’s your health to consider).

-It’s not going to come to that though.
-We’ve put together this guide to help make traveling during the coronavirus outbreak easier.
+Below, we’ve put together a guide to help make traveling during the coronavirus outbreak easier.
 We’ll be sure to update this post regularly as travel advisories and precautionary measures change and evolve and keep it up to date with all the information available.
-So let’s dive in because there’s no damn way we’re letting COVID-19 keep us from finding out what hell Baby Yoda even is!

 Where Can And Can’t We Travel To Now?